 Cell and gene therapies offer huge potential to treat a wide range of diseases including cancer, neurological, and genetic diseases.
 They have even shown promise to treat the symptoms of Covid-19.

-The difficulties with manufacturing the recently approved Covid-19 mRNA vaccines in high enough quantities has really highlighted the importance of having a solid manufacturing strategy in place.
+The early difficulties with manufacturing the approved Covid-19 mRNA vaccines in high enough quantities has really highlighted the importance of having a solid manufacturing strategy in place.
 This lesson applies equally to companies trying to take cell and gene therapies to market.

 Stuck in the first generation

 Despite the huge increase in development of cell and gene therapies over the past couple of years, manufacturing technology for these therapies is largely still at the first-generation stage.
 This can make scaling up a challenge.

 “Often cell and gene therapy manufacturing processes are highly manual – stemming from the early academic or process development stage and, without adequate technology solutions available currently, these processes often remain this way through clinical trials and then into commercial manufacturing,” said Jason Foster, CEO of Ori Biotech, a London- and New Jersey-based company focusing on cell and gene therapy manufacturing.

 “These first-generation processes cause manufacturing to be expensive, highly variable and low-throughput, which reduces the ability of patients to access these potentially life-saving therapies.”

 Another problem common to all biological therapeutics is that any product sourced from a live cell or a component of one is subject to a lot more variation than a simpler pharmaceutical product.

 “Most gene therapies are built on viruses found in nature.
 They have not evolved for very high productivity in a large-scale, animal component-free bioreactor,” said Cawood.

 “The more complicated the biologic becomes, the more parts of it require optimization, and the more analytics you require.”